iminparallel/RAG-bot/README.md

 9. You will see the port it is launching on on the terminal, and visit the address (if port 3000 is free it will be launched there)

+## Deployment

+This project has been deployed using Vercel and Git pipeline for CI/CD

 ## Guide to populate .env file

 1. NEXT_PUBLIC_CLERK_PUBLISHABLE_KEY=